Success StoryWits Workout Bring Older Adults Together

 Wits Workout is a multimodal workshop series that offers facilitation for adults ages 50 and older, interactive dialogue and activities about behaviors that promote brain health.

-The 6-week series of Wits Workout was offered by the Breckinridge County Cooperative Extension Service for 12 adult participants aged 50 and over.
+Throughout the 2024-25 program year Wits Workout was offered by the Breckinridge County Cooperative Extension Service FCS agent.
+A total of 20 adult participants aged 50 and over have attended the sessions with 12 attending on a regular bases.
 During the hour-long sessions participants learned about brain-health topics (examples: memory recall food and nutrition, sleep, physical activity, social engagement,) and completed a number of challenging written and verbal puzzles.

 While participating in intellectual challenging activities, they were also engaged in social interaction which both are important for brain health (University of Illinois Extension).
 Due to the nature of the program, participants shared memories relating to such topics as travel, school and community history.
 Their discussions lead to them building connections with each other and developing new friendships.

-After one session, a participant shared that she valued the program because she enjoyed meeting other people and making new friends.
-Participants noted that they looked forward to the sessions even though the puzzles were challenging.
+Program surveys report high satisfaction with the program materials, presentation and content.
+Participants shared they value the program because they enjoy meeting other people and making new friends.
+The worksheets are challenging but it is good to think hard.
 Wits Workout is providing a supportive environment for older people to gather and socialize while strengthening memory and fighting cognitive decline.

 Stories by Lynnette Allen